guillermooo/sublime-undocs/source/extensibility/plugins.rst

 In order to create plugins, you need to get acquainted with the Sublime Text API and the available commands.
 Documentation on both is scarce at the time of this writing, but you can read existing code and learn from it too.

-In particular, the ``Packages/Default`` folder contains many examples of undocumented commands and API calls.
+In particular, the ``$PATH_TO_SUBLIME/Packages/Default.sublime-package`` contains many examples of undocumented commands and API calls.
+Note that you will first have to extract it to a folder if you want to take a look at its contents.